tbfCodies/tbfCodies/README.md

 ## Howdy!
-My name is Marcus or more known as Codies, I am a software engineer student and always looking for new things to learn! <3
+My name is Marcus, I am a CS student and always looking for new things to learn! <3

-- 💬 Currently open for commissions!
+- 💬 Currently **closed** for commissions!

 ## Skills & Experience
 - Java